hajaknow/cdk-ts-workshop/README.md

 ## Requirements

-Note: You do not need to create any LocalStack or AWS accounts!
+> NOTE: You do not need to create any accounts for LocalStack or AWS
+> no matter what they say on the website!

 1. Docker installation
 2. npm